 Remote IDEs

-Each IDE runs as a dedicated unikernel instance, ensuring strong workload isolation and reducing the risk of cross-tenant data leaks.
+Each IDE runs as a dedicated microVM instance, ensuring strong workload isolation and reducing the risk of cross-tenant data leaks.
 Sensitive code stays protected in a minimal, hardened environment.

 Idle IDE sessions automatically scale down to zero, eliminating wasteful spending on unused developer environments.
 Pay only for active usage, whether it’s a classroom full of students or a globally distributed engineering team.